-In his role as counsel to both the Board of Zoning and Appeals and the Town Board, Mr. Finkel successfully litigated numerous land use matters, from the trial courts up through the Court of Appeals.
+In his role as counsel to both the Board of Zoning and Appeals and the Town Board, Richard successfully litigated numerous land use matters, from the trial courts up through the Court of Appeals.
 Representative appellate decisions include the following:

 Honors and Affiliations

 - 2013 Top Rated Lawyer in Land Use and Zoning

 - Member, Hofstra Law Review